W.A.W. (Women+ at Work) is a new artwork based on the history and future of women at work

 Events & Podcasts

 Reproduction was accompanied by events to discuss topics raised through the exhibition.
-Recordings from these events are being made available by podcast and will be launched here on 8 March 2020 International Women's Day.
+Recordings from these events have been produced as podcasts, launched on 8 March 2020 International Women's Day, which you can listen to here:

 Work Body Ready: Session One